allenJcodes/my-next-project/README.md

 - react hook form
 - typescript

-# exoected take aways
+# expected take aways
 - learn how to setup and create an app using next js
--
+- f around and find out